adambard/learnxinyminutes-docs/haml.html.markdown

   Use the colon to define haml filters, one example of a filter you can use is :javascript, which can be used for writing inline js

 :javascript
   console.log('This is inline <script>');

 ```

 ## Additional resources

-- [What is HAML?](http://haml.info/) - A good introduction that does a much better job of explaining how beneficial HAML can be.
+- [What is HAML?](http://haml.info/) - A good introduction that does a much better job of explaining the benefits of using HAML.
 - [Official Docs](http://www.ruby-doc.org/core-2.1.1/) - If you'd like to go a little deeper.